U.S. Relations With Saudi Arabia

 U.S.-SAUDI ARABIA RELATIONS

-The United States and Saudi Arabia established full diplomatic relations in 1940.
+Following recognition in 1931, the United States and Saudi Arabia established full diplomatic relations, with exchange of credentials and the first U.S. ambassadorial posting to Jeddah in 1940.
 Saudi Arabia's unique role in the Arab and Islamic worlds, its possession of the world's largest reserves of oil, and its strategic location all play a role in the long-standing bilateral relationship between the Kingdom and the United States.
-The United States and Saudi Arabia have a common interest in preserving the stability, security, and prosperity of the Gulf region and consult closely on wide range of regional and global issues.
-The region is going through a period of great transformation and Saudi Arabia plays an important leadership role in working toward a peaceful and prosperous future for the region.
-Saudi Arabia is also a strong partner in regional security and counterterrorism efforts, providing military, diplomatic, and financial cooperation.
-It works closely with U.S. law enforcement to safeguard both countries' national security interests.
+The United States and Saudi Arabia have a common interest in preserving the stability, security, and prosperity of the Gulf region and consult closely on a wide range of regional and global issues.
+Saudi Arabia plays an important leadership role in working toward a peaceful and prosperous future for the region and is a strong partner in security and counterterrorism efforts, providing military, diplomatic, and financial cooperation.
+It works closely with U.S. military and law enforcement to safeguard both countries' national security interests.
+The United States and Saudi Arabia also enjoy robust cultural and educational ties with over 55,000 Saudi students studying in U.S. colleges and universities and scores of educational and cultural exchange visitors each year.
+The United States also provides promising youth and current Saudi leaders the opportunity to experience the best of the United States through our International Visitor Leadership Program and various other exchange programs.

 U.S. Assistance to Saudi Arabia

 Bilateral Economic Relations

 The United States and Saudi Arabia enjoy a strong economic relationship, as the United States is Saudi Arabia's largest trading partner, and Saudi Arabia is one of the United States’ largest trading partners in the Middle East.
 Saudi Arabia is the second leading source of imported oil for the United States, providing more than one million barrels per day of oil to the U.S. market.
 The United States and Saudi Arabia have signed a Trade Investment Framework Agreement.
 Saudi Arabia launched its Vision 2030 program in April 2016, laying out plans to diversify the economy, including through increased trade and investment with the United States and other countries.

 Saudi Arabia's Membership in International Organizations